 Strategic thinking, influence, purpose, winning.
 Those are the words anyone would hear as they step into Diekola Onaolapo’s office, if walls could talk.
 Evenly arranged on his walls are portraits of three great leaders who were serial winners in their prime.
 Looking at those portraits would set the right tone for any day.
 But not to be lost in the illusion of winning after recording a few victories, the three leaders on Diekola’s wall overlook a board of chess, reminding everyone who faces that part of his office of the importance of strategic thinking.

 One would think the investment banker has been found out after looking away from the special wall and seeing books about leadership, business, investment banking, and corporate finance, neatly arranged on a shelf that sits above a cabinet where soul music is always playing.
 But his office does not sum up who he is; there is more.
-Diekola studied engineering in the university.
+Diekola studied engineering at the university.
 He was a music artiste and a producer.
 He writes poems and loves teaching.
 He could be the perfect character for a romantic fiction, but he’s a dealmaker betting big on Africa’s future.

 “Eczellon Capital is about a particular region.
 It’s about the continent of Africa which we see a lot of potential in,” Diekola tells The Nerve Africa.
 He is the CEO of Eczellon Capital, a Lagos-headquartered investment bank, with focus on Corporate Finance and Advisory Services.